awih97/Blinking_STM32/README.md

 STEP 2: Make the LED blinking
-**Note: can straight away download all the file above and continue in KEIL IDE for the coding (Open KEIL project in: MDK-ARM > Blinking_app.uvprojx)**
+**Note: Can straight away download all the file above and continue in KEIL IDE for the coding (Open KEIL project in: MDK-ARM > Blinking_app.uvprojx)**

-For writing the Blinky code, there are various way to make LED turn ON and OFF.
+For writing the code, find main.c under folder Application/User/Core.
+User can write the code in while(1) loop.
+For blinky code, there are various way to make LED turn ON and OFF.
 There are two examples for this.

 First example, we utilized toggle method: